The best restaurants at Disney World in 2021

 Yak & Yeti is both a sit-down and quick-service venue in Animal Kingdom.
 The quick-service window is a stripped-down version of the menu offered inside.
 Yak & Yeti isn’t cheap, but the pan-Asian cuisine is quite good — one of our favourites at Animal Kingdom.
 The decor will give you a bit of the feel of eating in a Nepalese market.

-One way to keep your total ticket affordable is to order one of the shareable plates (ahi tuna nachos are our favourite).
+One way to keep your total check affordable is to order one of the shareable plates (ahi tuna nachos are our favourite).
 The portion size is plenty generous for two or more.
 Skip the barbecue and burger in favour of the duck or one of the bowls.
 Make sure you finish with the dessert wontons — you’ll be glad you did.

 Regal Eagle Smokehouse